vScope logo

-What is Microsoft True-Up?
+What is a Microsoft True-Up

 There are many good reasons to enter an Enterprise Agreement (EA) with Microsoft, the biggest is probably the flexibility when deploying new hardware and software.
 However, the EA is a two way street and once a year it's your turn to hold up your end of the bargain, with a Microsoft True-up.